MQ-software-carpentry/statistics-with-r/_episodes/06-bayesian-statistics.md

 ~~~
 {: .output}

 This is telling us that the model in line 1 (i.e., `myGrump ~ mySleep`) is the best one.
-That’s almost what I’m looking for, but it’s still comparing all the models against the intercept only model.
+Thatâ€™s almost what Iâ€™m looking for, but itâ€™s still comparing all the models against the intercept only model.
 That seems silly.
-What I’d like to know is how big the difference is between the best model and the other good models.
-For that, there’s this trick:
+What Iâ€™d like to know is how big the difference is between the best model and the other good models.
+For that, thereâ€™s this trick:

 ~~~